Can Myanmar ensure free and fair general elections? | DW | 26.08.2020

 Read more: Press freedom in Myanmar: Media under pressure in the corona crisis

 The UEC over the years has introduced a number of procedural changes in the voting system, even though the legal framework for holding elections remains unchanged.
-Myanmar still hasn't signed the International Covenant for Civil and Political Rights (ICCPR), an international treaty ensuring the conduct of democratic elections.
+Myanmar still has not signed the International Covenant for Civil and Political Rights (ICCPR), an international treaty ensuring the conduct of democratic elections.

 Political parties will get airtime on state-run TV and radio stations in the run-up to the elections, but according to new rules set by the UEC, the campaign messages need to be vetted by election authorities.